Borrowing money to buy investments means that you can invest more than if you only use your own savings.

 Once you’ve taken out a loan

-Notify your representative if your financial situation is declining or has undergone major changes.
-For example, divorce, loss of employment and retirement are events that should prompt you to review the suitability of leveraging.
-Monitor interest rates because when they rise, the cost of borrowing usually increases.
+Let your representative know if your financial situation deteriorates or has changed significantly.
+For example, divorce, job loss and retirement are events that should prompt you to review whether leveraging still makes sense for you.
+Keep tabs on interest rates because when they rise, the cost of borrowing usually increases.